Full field X-ray Scatter Tomography: Tomography based on scattered photons

-which is just the well known Beer-Lambert attenuation law.
-The linear attenuation coefficient $\mu_\mathrm{B}$ is energy dependent.
-In the model described here for synchrotron radiation, it is at the incident monoenergetic beam energy and depends on the particular material in the differential element $\mathrm{d}u$.
-The proportion of photons scattered from the site at $\mathbf{r}$ is
+The linear attenuation coefficient $\mu_\mathrm{B}$ is that of the particular material in the differential element $\mathrm{d}u$, which is determined at the incident monoenergetic beam energy $E_0$ for our case of synchrotron radiation.
+The proportion of photons at site $\mathbf{r}$ scattered into the outgoing path that will reach the \gls{dexel} $q$ is